-The Group's earnings are derived from a combination of regulated and contracted revenue streams together with an integrated energy margin optimised across the Group's business segments.
+The Group's earnings are derived from a combination of regulated and contracted revenue streams together with integrated energy margin optimised across the Group's business segments.

-The proportion of regulated and contracted earnings has been increasing in recent years notably through ongoing investment in the Renewables and Flexible Generation businesses.
 The robustness of the delivery of the Group's integrated energy margin is driven by the natural hedge between the generation and supply activities and the optimisation of the energy value chain across the Group's Renewables, Flexible Generation and Customer Solutions businesses.